neulab/tranx-study/README.md

     cd /vagrant
     ./start-task.sh your_user_id(provided in the email)
     ```
-    This will retrieve the configuration of one of your assigned task, and automatically start the IDE.
+    This will retrieve and set the configuration of one of your assigned task, and automatically start the IDE. **For some of your assignments, the plugin will be disabled for a controlled study.**
-- To start coding the task, please first read the instructions in the `README` file inside the task directory, and then write your program with the `main.py` file.
-Mac users should use `Control+Options+G` to ask a question with the plugin and `Options+G` to upload edits.
+- To start coding the task, please first read the instructions in the `README` file inside the task directory, and then write your program in the `main.py` file.
+- You could tell if the plugin is enabled for the current assignment by trying to use the plugin, and if it is not enabled, it means you must not use it for the assignment.
+With the cursor in the desired place in the editor, Mac users should use `Control+Options+G` to ask a question with the plugin and `Options+G` to upload edits.
 Windows/Linux users should use `Ctrl+Alt+G` and `Alt+G` respectively.
-For more details about the usage of the plugin, please check out [this guide](https://github.com/neulab/tranX-plugin#usage) first.
+For more details about the usage of the plugin, please check out [this guide](https://github.com/neulab/tranX-plugin#usage) first. **Note: please do not modify any settings for the plugin!**
 - To perform web search on those questions related to the task but not appropriate for the purpose of the plugin (e.g. you may want to know if UTC is equivalent to GMT) as it is not directly related to coding itself, you should use the web browser (Firefox) **inside the Linux VM, please do not use browsers on the Windows desktop or your own local computer**.
 It can be opened from the bottom dock inside the VM.
 Note that your web browsing activities will be logged inside the VM for user study purposes, so please **DO NOT access any sensitive information in the browser**.
 - Although we encourage you to complete one task in one sitting, if you need to take a break during the task, please run `./pause.sh` and `./resume.sh` under `/vagrant/` to pause and resume the task respectively.
 Note that the behaviors will be recorded.
 - If you would like to use libraries that are not preinstalled, please install using `pip3 install package_name` using the terminal inside the VM.